eduardocruzpalacios/oop-design-patterns-java/README.md

 Client is ConcreteRenderedMap.
 It has a HashMap to store context instances.
 Its key is a static int that increments after a new context instances is put.
 #### Proxy
-DEFINITION: provides a placeholder for another object to control access, reduce cost, and reduce complexity.
+DEFINITION: Provides a surrogate or placeholder for another object to control access to it.

 HttpRequest and Webpage classes are model-intended classes.